-When you examine your testicles, look for:
+When you check your testicles, look for any:

 - a feeling of heaviness in your scrotum

 - any pain or a heavy or dull aching feeling in your testicle or scrotum

 These symptoms can sometimes be a sign of testicular cancer (but not always).
 If you have any of them, contact your GP for advice.